4 reasons to make elearning localization and translation a priority

 In a global, connected world that values inclusion and workplace culture more than ever, can you afford not to make elearning localization and translation a priority?

 If your mother tongue is English, you’re probably used to people speaking to you in English – even if it’s not someone’s first language.
 It’s easy to assume that works for everyone.
 As well as putting some people at a disadvantage linguistically, there can be wider socio-cultural impact from lack of localization.
-For example, did you know that an elearning course that uses purple as a primary color will be associated with death in Brazil?
-Elearning localization and translation should go hand-in-hand to help you create elearning that works for all.
+For example, did you know that an online learning course that uses purple as a primary color will be associated with death in Brazil?
+Elearning localization and translation should go hand-in-hand to help you create online learning materials that works for all.

 1. Achieve learning goals for your whole audience